cypriansakwa/noir_base64_lib/README.md

 # Noir Base64 Library

-This library provides implementations for Base64 and URL encoding and decoding over fixed sized arrays and Vectors in Noir programming language.
+This library provides implementations for Base64 and URL based encoding and decoding over fixed sized arrays and Vectors in Noir programming language.

 Available functions: